wangavin/deep-learning-challenge/README.md

 If Alphabet Soup has a more lenient approach and is willing to accept a certain level of risk or wants to cast a wider net to support a larger number of potential successful ventures, a 73.12% accuracy could be considered reasonable.

+### Data Preprocessing
+**Variable(s) are the target(s) in model?**

+Based on the provided script, The model aims to predict this target represents a success of the ventures for which Alphabet Soup is considering funding.
+The model can be assumed  where 1 indicates a successful venture and 0 indicates an unsuccessful venture.

+**Variable(s) are the features in model?**

+Under the "pd.get_dummies" and y = Convert_cat_dummies.IS_SUCCESSFUL.values , X = Convert_cat_dummies.drop(columns="IS_SUCCESSFUL").values that 2 section,  features include all the encoded categorical variables, as well as any other numerical or categorical variables that were present in the original dataset and were preprocessed before creating dataFrame.

+**Variable(s) should be removed from the input data because they are neither targets nor features**

+In my line "application_df.drop(['EIN', 'NAME'], axis=1, inplace=True)", the variables should be removed "EIN" and "NAME" from the input data that column.
+Because they are not targets nor features for model to use.

+**Neurons, layers, and activation functions select for your neural network model**